shenlvmeng/uck/README.md

 ## Development Guide

+First, import what you need in `lib/src/main.js`.
+Then，write your own module and compose them in the `index.html`.

+**Notice: It's likely that you will modify `lib/assets/common.css`.**

 - All the components lie in `lib/components/`.
 Use `index.js` to export it.
 - Related CSS and resources files are in `lib/assets/`.
 When you need to update components' style, just modify `common.css` in `lib/assets`